mlherd/donttouchyourface/README.md

     - ```sudo apt install cheese```
   - **1.C: Take pictures of your hands and face**
     - I took 30 hand pictures and 30 face pictures.
 Remember the more the better!
-      - 20 for training and 10 for testing for each class.
+      - 25 for training and 5 for testing for each class.
       - You will have all your pictures in one folder, so make sure the dataset is shuffled.

       - Example image dataset:
       <img src="dataset_imgs.png" alt="" width="520">

   - **1.D: Label your data set using the labelImg tool**
-    - There are several different tools to do this step.
+    - There are several different tools that you can use to complete this step.
 I used https://github.com/tzutalin/labelImg
     - Follow their instruction to install labelImg then run:
       - ```python3 labelImg.py /home/melih/Desktop/dataset /home/melih/Desktop/dataset/classes.txt```
     - Click on the ```Change Save Dir``` button and choose your dataset directory.
 Because, we want our images and their labels to be in the same directory.
     - The default save format is ``Pascal/VOC``, so change it to ``YOLO``.
-    - Press on ```W``` to draw a rectangle in the image to label.
+    - Press on ```w``` to draw a rectangle in the image to label.
     - Select the class type
     - Save the image and go to the next image.
     - Repeat this process for all the images in the dataset.